BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. The following are the most common fouls that may occur during a standard game of Bank Pool.
 Committing any of these fouls results in a penalty as described in Rule 11 (Foul Penalty).

-  - No cushion contact after the cue ball strikes the object ball;
+  - No cushion contact after the cue ball strikes the object ball, if no ball is pocketed;

   - Double hit or push shot;